 We are extremely excited to share with you all the wonderful story of Sydney and Ella from Divine on the Road!
 Nothing inspires us quite like a strong and independent woman traveling on her own with her trusty, furry, four-legged side kick!
 Enjoy reading Sydney’s story, and begin to feel inspired by her fire and hustle!
-And don’t forget to follow her on Instagram, Facebook, and be sure to scope out her extremely helpful website as well!
+And don’t forget to follow her on Instagram, Facebook, and be sure to scope out her extremely helpful website and podcast as well!

 What is your name/are your names?